redstone-finance/redstone-docs/docs/architecture.md

 The price feeds provided to RedStone’s clients come from a diverse range of sources.
 This includes exchanges like Binance and Coinbase, decentralized exchanges (DEXs) like Uniswap and Sushiswap, and price aggregators like CoinMarketCap and CoinGecko.
 RedStone has over 150 sources integrated to date.
 The data is aggregated by independent nodes operated by data providers using various methodologies.
 Some methods include median, TWAP, and LWAP, which are all designed to capture the most accurate price by considering factors like the amount of liquidity available, and the average price during specific timeframes.

 Additionally, data-quality measures are implemented like detecting unexpected values (outlier detection), to ensure the data is correct.
 Afterward, the cleaned and processed data is then signed by node operators underwriting its quality.
-The feeds are broadcasted both on the Streamr, a decentralized data network, and directly to open-source gateways which could be easily spun-off when necessary.
+The feeds are broadcasted to open-source gateways which could be easily spun-off when necessary.
 The data could be pushed onto the blockchain either by a dedicated relayer operating under predefined conditions, like a specific change in price, by a bot (ie. performing liquidations), or even by end users interacting with the protocol.
 Inside the protocol, the data is unpacked and verified cryptographically confirming both the origin and timestamps.

 ## Data Formatting & Processing